 Annual shutdowns are generally periods where all or most employees in a business are directed to take annual leave.

 The NES contain provisions allowing employers to direct an employee to take a period of annual leave in some circumstances.
 However, how the NES provisions operate can be complex.
 The ability to direct annual leave is not the same for all employees and depend on whether the employee is covered by a modern award, an enterprise agreement, or is award/agreement free.
-In addition, the ability to direct annual leave is subject to a general obligation that the direct be reasonable.
+In addition, the ability to direct annual leave is subject to a general obligation that the direction be reasonable.

 Modern award provisions about shutdowns